 Today’s filter manufacturers have spent millions in testing and developing filters that have extremely high efficiencies and particle-retention capabilities.
 In addition, many innovative methods for testing and monitoring hydraulic oil cleanliness can take the guesswork out of knowing the condition of the oil and predicting contamination-related failures before they occur.

 Specifying the filter and element combination has become an art, with most component manufacturers specifying both the Beta ratio required as well as the ISO cleanliness level required for their equipment.
-This optimum ISO cleanliness level will depend not only upon the types of components in the system, but also on the:

 A hasty approach to filter selection could result in serious system problems.
 Too fine a filter/element will increase cost of the filter, generate heat in the system, cause higher than desired pressure drops, and could potentially filter out the fluid’s desired additives.
 Too coarse a filter/element will not adequately protect the components in the system.